-With budgets remaining top-of-mind through 2021, households across the U.S. are looking for ways to save money on new purchases – especially big-ticket items.
-If you’re one of the millions of Americans planning to buy a new car or truck in the new year, here are a few tips to help keep dollars in your pocket.
+Budget-minded households across the U.S. are looking for ways to save money on new purchases—especially big-ticket items.
+If you’re one of the millions of Americans planning to buy a new car or truck soon, here are a few tips to help keep dollars in your pocket.

 While a good price is always key, the safety record and total cost to insure the make and model you select should be serious considerations.

 Doing a little research before you head to the dealership can save you money—both on the sticker price and on your monthly car insurance costs.

 What are the safest cars to buy now?

 Over the years, more cars on the road, coupled with distracted or aggressive motorists, has resulted in an increase in the number and severity of crashes.
 Auto manufacturers have made great strides in improving driver and passenger survivability in a collision, but not all vehicles have the same technology and materials.

 So how do you know if you’re buying the safest car, truck, SUV or minivan possible?
 If you want a vehicle that has been put through the paces and sports top-of-the-line safety features that can help protect you and your family in the event of an accident, be sure to consult the Insurance Institute for Highway Safety’s (IIHS) annual Top Safety Picks list.
 It’s one of the best guides to find automobiles that excel at protecting passengers.

 The IIHS measures performance in a series of crash tests, including those for side and front impact, roof strength, and head restraint for driver and passengers.
 The tests also look at headlight performance and the availability of front crash prevention systems.
 After each test, the vehicle is rated as Poor, Marginal, Acceptable or Good (the highest rating).